sle118/hayward_pool_heater/readme.md

 - **Majestic** heat pump (Hayward white label) using a **PC1001** controller.
 - **CPAC111** heat pump (Hayward) using a **PC1001** controller.

-## Introduction

-This project allows you to control and monitor your Hayward pool heater through Home Assistant using ESPHome.
-It supports receiving current parameters and sending commands to the heat pump, providing a comprehensive solution for pool heater automation.

 ## Features
 - **Receive Current Parameters:** Get real-time data from your pool heater, including temperatures and operating modes.
 - **Send Commands:** Control your pool heater by sending commands such as setting the mode, adjusting temperatures, and turning the heater on or off.
 - **Seamless Integration with Home Assistant:** Utilize the powerful capabilities of Home Assistant to automate and monitor your pool heater.